FullScreenShenanigans/Documentation/Storage.md

 # ItemsHoldr

-ItemsHoldr is a versatile container to store and manipulate values in localStorage, and optionally keep an updated HTML container showing these values.
+ItemsHoldr is a versatile container to store and manipulate values in localStorage, and optionally keep an HTML container to show these values.

 ## Local Storage

-`localStorage` is a browser property where information is saved without expiring.
 ItemsHoldr keeps track of items and their values while the game is running.
+It can also save this information to `localStorage`.

-Other sources (e.g. websites) also use `localStorage`, so ItemsHoldr has a prefix property to differentiate which information belongs to which.
+Other websites also use `localStorage`, so ItemsHoldr has a prefix property to differentiate which information belongs to which.

 ```typescript
 let ItemsHolder: ItemsHoldr = new ItemsHoldr({